Third-wave coffee: History

 The term "third-wave coffee" is generally attributed to the coffee professional Trish Rothgeb, who used the term in a 2003 article, alluding to the three waves of feminism.
-However, the specialty coffee pioneer Timothy Castle had already used the term in 1999.
-The first mention in the mainstream media was in 2005, in a National Public Radio piece about barista competitions.
+However, the specialty coffee broker and author, Timothy J. Castle, had already used the term in an article titled "Coffee's Third Wave" that he wrote for the December 1999 / January 2000 issue of the magazine Tea & Coffee Asia.
+The first mention in the mainstream media was in 2005 in a National Public Radio piece about barista competitions.

-United States

 In the first wave of coffee, coffee consumers generally did not differentiate by origin or beverage type.
 Instant coffee, grocery store canned coffee, and diner coffee were all hallmarks of first wave coffee.
 First wave coffee focuses on low price and consistent taste.
-Many restaurants offered free refills.

-The second wave of coffee is generally credited to Peet's Coffee & Tea of Berkeley, California, which in the late 1960s began artisanal sourcing, roasting, and blending with a focus on highlighting countries of origin and their signature dark roast profile.
+The second wave of coffee began with purveyors like Peet's Coffee & Tea of Berkeley, California, which in the late 1960s began sourcing from artisanal producers, and roasting and blending with a focus on highlighting not only countries of origin, but also their signature dark roast profile.
 Peet's Coffee inspired the founders of Starbucks of Seattle, Washington.
 The second wave of coffee introduced the concept of different origin countries to coffee consumption, beyond a generic cup of coffee.
 Fueled in large part by market competition between Colombian coffee producers and coffee producers from Brazil through the 1960s, coffee roasters highlighted flavor characteristics that varied depending on what countries coffees came from.
-While certain origin countries grew to be prized among coffee enthusiasts and professionals, the world's production of high-altitude grown arabica coffee, grown in countries within the tropical zone, became sought-after as each country had particular flavor profiles that were considered interesting and desirable.
+While certain origin countries grew to be prized among coffee enthusiasts and professionals, the world's production of high-altitude grown arabica coffee, grown in countries within the tropical zone, became sought after as each country had particular flavor profiles that were considered interesting and desirable.
 In addition to country of origin, the second wave of coffee introduced coffee-based beverages to the wider coffee-consuming world, particularly those traditional to Italy made with espresso.